 Figure 23 shows the time history of the daily scatter index of the SWH of the inverted SAR wave mode product with respect to the operational wave model in the North Atlantic since April 1996.
+The period with the inversion bug can be clearly recognised by the high SI values.
 There tends to be a kind of seasonal cycle (in phase with the bias cycle) of variation in SI after the recovery from the EBM using the ZGM.
 This seasonal cycle continued after the loss of the global coverage.
 Furthermore, the general trend of SI reduction continued over the period of limited coverage.
 Even the errors became smaller than ever; especially during the winter.
-This may be a consequence of assimilating the SAR wave mode product in the ECMWF operational wave model since 13 January 2003.
+This may be a consequence of assimilating the SAR wave mode product in the ECMWF operational wave model from 13 January 2003 to 31 January 2006.
 A step change in SI can not be seen at that specific date.
 However, the SI peak values started to be the lowest during the NH summer of 2003.